 Fig. 8: Work Travel Time

 Fig. 9: Perceived Income Stability- This figure shows that the majority of respondents, 20 of them have agreed that there is a perceived income stability in their gig work they are engaged in and 12 of the respondents had been neutral on this statement.
-4 of each have been strongly agreed as well as strongly disagreed on this statement.
+Four (4) of each have been strongly agreed as well as strongly disagreed on this statement.

 Fig. 9: Perceived Income Stability